richard-warren/locomotionAnalysis/modelling/README.md

   - [X] paw contacts (lh lf rf rh) (dorsal ventral) (could also be logical)

 # questions
+- how to cluster *correlated* varialbes (eg to find predictor groups)
 - number of trials appears to impact MI - it is high for small trial nums, eg paw contacts... how can i compare MI when trial nums are very dft, eg normal and surprise rewards
 - when averaging response shapes across mice, how to handle dft number of trials per mouse, e.g. if a mouse has only a single paw contact, i don't really want this to factor heavily in the across mouse average
 - how to handle temporal discontinuities in old sessions?